Jade Anderson

 Jade Anderson is an English singer-songwriter, born in London as the youngest daughter of former Yes frontman Jon Anderson.
-After a childhood during which she met and performed with famous musicians, she moved out at age 16 to live with friends and work on her own music.
+After a childhood during which she met and performed with the famous musicians, she moved out at age 16 to live with friends and work on her own music.

-In 2002, she released her debut and best-known single, "Sugarhigh," which drew critical praise and became a minor chart hit in the United States, peaking within the top 40 of that country's dance chart and giving Anderson her first Hot 100 entry.
+In 2002, she released her debut and the best-known single, "Sugarhigh," which drew critical praise and became a minor chart hit in the United States, peaking within the top 40 of that country's dance chart and giving Anderson her first Hot 100 entry.
 It also gave Anderson a top 100 hit in the Netherlands.
 Later that year, she released her debut studio album, Dive Deeper, on Columbia Records, and toured to promote it.

 Early life

-Anderson was born in London as the youngest daughter of vocalist singer Jon Anderson, the frontman of progressive-rock band Yes.
-She performed Jingle Bells on her father’s 1985 holiday themed album 3 Ships.
+Anderson was born in London as the youngest daughter of vocalist Jon Anderson, the frontman of progressive-rock band Yes.
+She performed "Jingle Bells" on her father's 1985 Christmas album, 3 Ships.

 Anderson recalled performing with Ringo Starr when she was 8 years old, at her father's urging.
 She told Billboard that growing up with a celebrity father, she was exposed to many different kinds of people, which fostered in her a sense of openness.

 At the age of 16, Anderson left home and moved in with some friends in public housing in London; the same year, she joined a "female teen pop group."
 She also began writing poetry at this time; she retrospectively described it as "a way of [...] dealing with all the confusion of being a teenager."
 Anderson eventually left the pop group and began collaborating with Eg White (also known as, simply, "Eg"), a London songwriter.